Every Story Counts

 Grateful for San Diego Library- Treasure of Knowledge.

-by Prasantiram, about 1 month ago
+by Prasantiram, 3 months ago

 I would like to extend my sincere appreciation to the library for being such an inspiring and supportive place for my children and our family and the community.
 The resources they provide, the activities and programs they conduct is commendable.
 It's for all ages and with lots of choices, welcoming environment and extremely helpful librarians and staff.
 This plays played a meaningful role in helping my children learn, explore, and grow.
 The opportunity to engage with 3D printing has been especially impactful, giving them a structured yet creative way to bring their imaginations to life and develop new skills in...
 Continue reading